observIQ/stanza/examples/k8s/gke/README.md

-# Kubernetes Logs and Events w/ Google Cloud Logging
+# Google Kubernetes Engine Logs and Events w/ Google Cloud Logging

-Stanza can be deployed to Kubernetes for log and event collection
+Stanza can be deployed to Google Kubernetes Engine for log and event collection

 ## Architecture